 but in the case of a fourth or subsequent offence committed within a period of 2 years since the date of the last conviction under this Act where it is shown that the accused has engaged in a course of conduct in contravention of this Act, to a penalty of not less than $25 000.

+[Section 25 amended by No. 47 of 2006 s.
+13 and 17.]

 26. Control of advertising of retail shopping hours

 (1) A person who operates a retail shop shall not himself or by his agent publish or cause to be published any statement which implies or suggests —